 - requiring that access to such information be confined to authorised personnel only;

-- using technology such as encryption and/or password protection to secure information kept in electronic form, where practicable and appropriate.
+- using technology such as encryption and/or password protection to secure information kept in electronic form.

 We are not responsible for the security of any computer, mobile phone, tablet computer or other device which you use to access our website or to communicate with us and through which we provide communications to you.

 The purposes for which we collect, hold, use and disclose your personal information

 If you are a user of any website of ours, a prospective customer, a customer or guarantor of a customer’s credit, a contractor or supplier of goods and services to us, a job applicant or other person from or about whom we collect, hold, use and/or disclose personal information we shall do so only for the following purposes:

 - any purpose permitted or required by the Australian Privacy Law or any other any law;

 - the administration of any contract of supply of goods or services to or by us;

 - the provision of products and services to our customers (actual and prospective);